makersacademy/rps-challenge/README.md

 TASK SUMMARY
 ----

-Your task is to provide a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories:
+The task is to provide a _Rock, Paper, Scissors_ game for users so they can play on the web with the following user stories:

 ```sh
 As a marketeer